Aesthetic Exploration of Ganesha part II (Forms in 3D)

-In some cases, the colour of the Ganesha’s head and of his body is different; for example- his head is brick red with a flesh-coloured body.
+In some cases, the colour of Ganesha’s head and his body is different; for example- his head is brick red with a flesh-coloured body.

 The legs of Ganesha:

 The legs of Lord Ganesha are short.
-The understanding is that a short legged person cannot run fast, and is also intelligent.
-An intelligent person does not run, he makes other people run using his intelligence, hence is a true leader.
+The understanding is that a short-legged person cannot run fast, and is also intelligent.
+An intelligent person does not run, he makes other people run using his intelligence and, hence is a true leader.

 The vehicle of Ganesha:

-Most of the idols of Lord Ganesha depict him sitting on a mouse or a mouse is near him.
+Most of the idols of Lord Ganesha depict him sitting on a mouse or a mouse near him.
 The mouse (or Mushaka in Sanskrit) is the vehicle (Vahana) of Ganesha.
 Ganesha is huge while the mouse is very small.
 In Ganesh Purana, he is known as 'Aakhuvahan'.
 The meaning of 'Aakhu' is Mushaka or Maya.
-Hence this name clearly indicates that Ganesha achieved victory on maya and is the possessor of knowledge.
+Hence this name clearly indicates that Ganesha achieved victory over Maya and is the possessor of knowledge.

 All these elements of Ganesha have been treated in different ways to achieve different forms.
 Since there is a strong religious aspect to Ganesha’s form, the idols meant for worship do not deviate, and include all these elements according to Agamic and scriptural principles.

-Materials like white or coloured marble, different types of quartz, soapstone in different colours, alabaster, are the ones used to make large sized Ganesha statues.
-Wood of various kinds- rose, teak, and sandal wood, are used to carve large or small idols based on the requirement in Karnataka and Tamil Nadu.
+Materials like white or coloured marble, different types of quartz, soapstone in different colours, and alabaster, are the ones used to make large sized Ganesha statues.
+Wood of various kinds- rose, teak, and sandalwood, are used to carve large or small idols based on the requirements in Karnataka and Tamil Nadu.
 Sometimes the wooden statues may be painted or even inlaid with ivory.

-A wide range of less expensive materials are also used to create Ganesha in two dimensional or three dimensional forms like Palm leaves, paper machie, cloth, paper, bamboo, ceramic, shells, terracotta, glass, varieties of plastics, etc.
+A wide range of less expensive materials is also used to create Ganesha in two-dimensional or three-dimensional forms like Palm leaves, paper mache, cloth, paper, bamboo, ceramic, shells, terracotta, glass, varieties of plastics, etc.

 Ganesha who has been revered as a religious symbol by the Hindus has now transformed into a cultural icon with his presence as statues, wall hangings, paintings, jewellery and many more products which will be explored in the forthcoming topics.